 This hierarchical understanding can empower investors, developers, and industry professionals to strategically align financial structures with project objectives, manage risk effectively, and enhance the overall success of real estate ventures.
 Here’s what the layers of the capital structure look like:

-Senior Debt
+Senior debt

-Senior debt offers less risk, leading to lower interest rates than other financing options.
-Senior debt’s prioritized repayment structure can ensure that senior debt holders recoup their capital first from project cash flows or property sales.
+Senior debt is the cornerstone in a capital stack, sitting at the top of the hierarchy.
+Senior debt offers lower risk, resulting in lower interest rates than other financing options.
+A prioritized repayment structure for senior debt can ensure that senior debt holders recover their capital first from project cash flows or property sales.
 For example, the loans held in the Arrived Private Credit Fund are primarily senior debt.
 These loans fund projects like new construction or provide bridge loans to complete renovation projects.

-Subordinate Debt
+Subordinate debt

 Subordinate debt strategically bridges the financing gap between senior debt and equity, providing developers with additional capital and offering investors the potential for increased returns.
 This financing layer is crucial when a project requires more funding than senior debt alone can provide without diluting ownership through additional equity.
 While it involves a higher risk level than senior debt, subordinate debt offers potential upsides, including higher interest rates and the option for debt holders to convert to equity.

-Preferred Equity
+Preferred equity

 Preferred equity is a unique financial instrument in a capital stack's structured hierarchy, blending equity and debt characteristics.
 It represents an ownership stake in a real estate project with preferential distribution treatment and potential returns.